Creatiwity/siren/README.md

 OPTIONS:
-        --db-folder <db-folder>        Path to the file storage folder for the database, you can set in environment variable as DB_FOLDER Could be the same as FILE_FOLDER if this app and the database are on the same file system Files copied by this app inside FILE_FOLDER must be visible by the database in DB_FOLDER --file-folder <file-folder>    Path to the file storage folder for this app, you can set in environment variable as FILE_FOLDER
+        --db-folder <db-folder>        Path to the file storage folder for the database, you can set in environment variable as DB_FOLDER.
+Could be the same as FILE_FOLDER if this app and the database are on the same file system.
+Files copied by this app inside FILE_FOLDER must be visible by the database in DB_FOLDER --file-folder <file-folder>    Path to the file storage folder for this app, you can set in environment variable as FILE_FOLDER